cvetakg/DeepReinforcementLearning/README.md

 **Exploration and Exploitation**

 - Reinforcement learning is like trial-and-error learning
-- The agent should discover a good policy
-- From its experiences of the environment
-- Without losing too much reward along the way
+- The agent should discover a good policy from its experiences of the environment without losing too much reward along the way.
 - *Exploration* finds more information about the environment
 - *Exploitation* exploits known information to maximise reward
 - It is usually important to explore as well as exploit